Sebastian Wurth

 Sebastian Wurth (born 21 July 1994 in Wipperfürth, North Rhine-Westphalia) is a German singer and was a participant in season 8 of Deutschland sucht den Superstar, making it to the Top 5.
+He released his debut single, Hard to Love You, in 2011.
+One year later, he released his debut album, Strong, which reached number 34 on the German albums chart.

 Biography

 Early life

 Sebastian was born in Wipperfürth, North Rhine-Westphalia on 21 July 1994.
 He is a fan of Bayern Munich.
 He has already tried to be a songwriter.
 In his free time, he plays soccer, goes bowling, and likes to go to the cinema.
 He has a scooter.
 If his music career does not work out, he would like to study medicine or acting.

 Deutschland sucht den Superstar

 He was the youngest participant in season 8.
 Dieter Bohlen sees great potential in him.
 He is often compared with Justin Bieber because of their similar hair styles.
 RTL received a statement from the Office of Public Safety stating that Sebastian Wurth was not allowed to participate after 10 PM.
 RTL also received a 15,000 Euro fine for allowing him to participate after 10 PM.